DaniBedmar/Nanometric-Systems-Simulation/Project_04_Solving_a_pdb_file/README.md

 # Project 04

-In the classes previous of this project we were introduced to Molecular Dynamics and to the software Visual Molecular Dynamics [https://www.ks.uiuc.edu/Research/vmd/](VMD), a software to visualize and analyze large biomoelcular systems and molecular dynamics simulations.
+In the classes prior to this project, we were introduced to Molecular Dynamics and to the software [Visual Molecular Dynamics](https://www.ks.uiuc.edu/Research/vmd/) (VMD), a tool for visualizing and analyzing large biomolecular systems and molecular dynamics simulations.

-Therefore, we were tasked to chose between modifying a code that integrated Newton's laws or trying to solve a [problema pdb](https://github.com/DaniBedmar/Nanometric-Systems-Simulation/blob/main/Project_04_Solving_a_pdb_file/pdb_files/problema.pdb) file with VMD  but without any information.
-I chose this last option.
+Therefore, we were tasked with choosing between modifying a code that integrated Newton's laws or attempting to solve a [pdb problema](https://github.com/DaniBedmar/Nanometric-Systems-Simulation/blob/main/Project_04_Solving_a_pdb_file/pdb_files/problema.pdb) file with VMD but without any information.
+I chose the latter option.

 #### Notes
-Doing this project was one of the most satisfactory (in a scientific way) I did in all my degree, as I was forced to follow a deduction system using knowledge from different subjects I coursed while studying my degree as I learned to use this new software and, altough I wasn't able to identify one of the structures correctly (it was the "remdesivir" drug which inhibits the RNA replication) I was able to correctly identify the complex and what biological porocess was being representated.
+Completing this project was one of the most satisfying experiences (from a scientific perspective) I had during my entire degree.
+I was required to follow a deduction system using knowledge from different subjects I studied during my degree while learning to use this new software.
+Although I wasn't able to correctly identify one of the structures (it was the "remdesivir" drug, which inhibits RNA replication), I was able to correctly identify the complex and the biological process it represented.

+The actual correction given by Professor Jordi faraudo was: "Effectively, it is a trimeric protein doing something with a nucleic acid (in this case, RNA).
+The molecule you have identified that is neither nucleic acid nor protein is the drug remdesivir.
+In fact, it is the NSP12-NSP7-NSP8 complex of SARS-CoV-2 with RNA and the drug remdesivir that blocks viral RNA replication."

-As you can see, the report is presented as a power point, this was a decision I took in order to show the deduction process followed in a more linear way.
+As you can see, the report is presented as a PowerPoint.
+This decision was made in order to present the deduction process in a more linear manner.

 #### Files in the repository